 - Helps strengthen workplace relationships: Social media sites provide a platform for people to communicate in an informal setting.
-This can actually help to strengthen workplace relationships by providing coworkers and managers a platform to interact with the employees in a more open and frank manner.
+This can help to strengthen workplace relationships by providing co-workers and managers with a platform to interact with the employees in a more open and frank manner.

 - Promote the building of professional networks: Social media channels such as LinkedIn are being increasingly used to build professional links and networks.
 This can actually prove extremely beneficial for businesses as the employees can use these links to enhance their workplace performance.
 In addition, they can use the information gained through these networks for business promotion and other value-adding activities.

 - Misuse by employees: It is a well-acknowledged fact that social media usage has turned into an addiction for a large number of people today.
 For employees addicted to this habit, nothing can be better than the freedom to access their social media profile at work.
 Such employees are likely to misuse this freedom and waste their valuable time simply in viewing their profile and updating their status.